Campaign Season Activities

 You can also find your state's important primary dates with this National Conference of State Legislators site.
 (The primaries are used by political parties to determine the candidates who will run for all partisan offices in their states on the general election).

-We encourage you to attend on-line, telephone and in-person events and engage via social media, and if you have success stories please share them with your state coordinators and/or regional director and on our forums such as: Sharing Your Campaign Season Activities.
+We encourage you to attend on-line, telephone and in-person events and engage via social media, and if you have success stories please share them with your state coordinators and/or network director.
 As you participate online and in social media, watch for people who appear to be influential with your candidate and consider striking up a conversation with them over social media.
 Start now to build a relationship with the people who can influence your future member of Congress.

 Some events will encompass both parties and some will be held by just one party.
 Ideally, left of center CCL volunteers will participate in Democratic events and right of center CCL volunteers will attend Republican events.
 If you attend any event, especially fundraisers, as a supporter of a particular candidate, remember that you are there as an individual who is concerned about climate change, not as a representative of your CCL chapter.
 Your CCL chapter cannot pay for you to attend a fundraiser for a candidate.